See How You Measure Up

 - Muscular endurance: 60-second maximum abdominal curls

-- Muscular strength: multiple repetition-bench press test using a fixed weight
+- Muscular strength: hand-grip test and multiple repetition-bench press test using a fixed weight

 - Body composition: skinfold and girth measurements